 Las Perlas has retained the wild allure of the sea that, for over 400 years, has been plied by islanders navigating canoes and now panga boats—small, traditional fishing boats.
 The backdrop of the island boats mixing with the visiting yachts provides a rich tapestry connecting the past with the future; pangas weave through time as they do the archipelago’s many islands.

 Many of these islands are uninhabited and noted for their natural beauty and marine resources.
 They’re steeped in history, with the pearl industry in the days of pirates and conquistadors starting around the 1600s.

 Currently, Contadora is the island where the production crews of many countries stay for extended periods as they continue to film reality TV shows and documentaries on the nearby remote islands.
 For example, the island of Gibraleón was chosen as the stage for the German and Ibero-American versions of the reality show “The Island.”

-U.S. expats John and Nancy W. settled on Isla Contadora in 2006 because, as they put it, “Number one, there are no hurricanes… and, of course, oceanfront…
+The reasons U.S. expats John and Nancy W. settled on Isla Contadora in 2006 were, “Number one: There are no hurricanes and, of course, oceanfront…

 “Where in the world can you find oceanfront at a reasonable price where there aren’t any hurricanes?
 I didn’t want to worry about having to rebuild the house a second time,” says John.

 Contadora has an international flavor.
 “You can run into and rub shoulders with people from all over the world in a nice recreational format where people like to have conversations.
 I find that really cool,” John says.
 “And it is a natural gated community because you can only get here by airplane or by boat.”